dsjardim/pytorch_gan/posts/BlogPost1.md

 ## 2. How It Works

+The general architecture of a GAN is represented by the following image.

 ![Architecture](./images/GAN.png)

-*Fig. 1: The architecture of a GAN.*
+*Fig. 2: The architecture of a GAN.*

+And as we can see, a GAN has two components: the generator and the discriminator.

+* Generator - creates new images
+* Discriminator - predict whether the image are real or fake (created from the Generator)

+Both components are neural networks that compete with each other.
+In other words, the Generator tries to fool the Discriminator with fake images.

+Now we are going through the training process of both components and understand how they work as well.

 ### The Generator

 ![Generator](./images/GAN_Generator.png)

-*Fig. 2: Generator Training.*
+*Fig. 3: Generator Training.*

 ### The Discriminator

 ![Discriminator](./images/GAN_Discriminator.png)

-*Fig. 3: Discriminator Training.*
+*Fig. 4: Discriminator Training.*

 ## 3. The Learning Process